TildaYngman/react-n-pussel/README.md

 To start over with a new board, click on the "Shuffle" button to randomly rearrange the tiles and generate a fresh board.

+### To adjust the number of tiles open utils/config.ts and change the numbers in rows and cols.

 Good luck and have fun!

 ### Requirements for the project